The ways in which we communicate are changing.

 Today’s exceedingly digital existence is rapidly transforming our collective preferences for modern communication mediums.
 Email, video conferencing, text messaging and chat enabled much of the world to transition work, school, and almost everything else online seemingly overnight as the coronavirus pandemic caught the world by surprise.

-Now, several months into one-too-many Zoom meetings and some time to get our bearings straight, a new trend in digital communications is on the rise: asynchronous video communication.
+Now, due to the shift in our world, a new trend in digital communications is on the rise: asynchronous video communication.

 Digital communications technologies can be separated into two types: synchronous and asynchronous communication.

 What’s the difference between synchronous and asynchronous communication?

 Synchronous communications are two-way communications in which participants can converse with each other in real-time.